-Given the close proximity of the proposed Huntly mine expansion areas to the catchments of the Serpentine and Murray Rivers which provide the majority of the freshwater flows to the Peel-Harvey Estuary, the proposed actions may also adversely impact the water quality and water flow to the estuary, and thereby the ecological character of the Peel-Yalgorup Ramsar Site.
+Given the close proximity of the proposed expansion areas to the catchment of the Murray River which provides the majority of the freshwater flows to the Peel-Harvey Estuary, the proposed actions may also adversely impact the water quality and water flow to the estuary, and thereby the ecological character of the Peel-Yalgorup Ramsar Site.
 Scientific research has shown us that the estuary is already suffering under existing impacts and management issues of poor water and sediment quality, treatment and disposal of dredge spoil, declining groundwater quantities and quality, declining surface flows in streams and rivers due to climate change, physical disturbance of birds, loss of aquatic and terrestrial flora, loss of habitat for birds and aquatic fauna and pressures from recreational and commercial fishing (for example Valesini et al. 2019).